absmach/magistrala-docs/docs/user-guide/dashboards/widgets.md

 ##### Control Widgets

-**Control widgets** also require minimum and maximum values.
-A step value determines the increment or decrement per movement and defaults to 10:
+In **Control widgets**, sliders require minimum and maximum values.
+The step value defines the increment or decrement for each movement and defaults to 10.

 ![Slider chart settings](../../img/dashboards/settings-slider.png)